apache/qpid-broker-j/doc/developer-guide/src/main/markdown/consumer-queue-interactions.md

 ### Simple Example

  1. `Message` arrives on the `Queue`
- 2. The `Queue` notifies some interested `Consumers` that there is work to be done
+ 2. The `Queue` notifies some of interested `Consumers` that there is work to be done
  3. The `Consumers` notify their `ConsumerTarget` that they would like to do work
  4. The `ConsumerTargets` notify their `Sessions` that they would like to do work
  5. The `Sessions` notify their `Connections` that they would like to do work